Loosper/AccessWolf/backend/README.md

 ####  `rooms/`
 returns an additional field pople, with a list of all people in the room
 ####  `events/`
+`events/<id>/attendance` - returns people who are/were at the event, as well as whether they are late
 NOTE: list only returns number of people invited